Education and training

 He got a specialization degree in Composition with Azio Corghi at the Accademia di S. Cecilia in Roma (president of the examination panel, Luciano Berio), and the Laurea cum laude at the Università degli Studi di Milano in literature (specialization in musicology) with the dissertation “Styles, Topics and Figures: the Wordless Theatre in Mozart” (supervisors: Emilio Sala and Cesare Fertonani).
 In 1999 he was one of the four conductors, selected and granted by international audition to actively participate in the first edition of the workshop for young conductors held by Carlo Maria Giulini at the Fondazione Scuola di Musica di Fiesole, in collaboration with the Orchestra Giovanile Italiana (OGI).
 Furthermore he attended lessons with György Ligeti (Szombathely, Hungary) and Yuri Temirkanov (Siena, Accademia Musicale Chigiana).

-In the field of management, he deepened fundraising for artistic HEIs (Rome, National Academy of Dance - Bologna Process, 2013), designing of European programs (Corfu, AEC-IRC Conference 2015) and the internationalization of HEIs through the development of joint courses (Rome, Fondazione CRUI and CIMEA, 2015).
+In the field of management, he deepened fundraising for artistic HEIs (Rome, National Academy of Dance - Bologna Process, 2013; Birmingham, AEC-IRC Conference 2018), designing of European programs (Corfu, AEC-IRC Conference 2015), the internationalization of HEIs through the development of joint courses (Rome, Fondazione CRUI and CIMEA, 2015) and the organization of the AFAM sector (Milano, Conservatorio, 2018).

 In the field of conducting, after an apprenticeship as a coach (Laboratorio Lirico in Alessandria, in coproduction with Teatro Regio di Torino and Teatro alla Scala) and choir conductor (Nuova Polifonica Ambrosiana, Arion Choir, Choir of Collegio Ghislieri, Piccolo Teatro in Milano), he became resident conductor of the Orchestra Guido Cantelli.
 He is also invited, in opera productions and concerts, by the Teatro alla Scala Chamber Orchestra, Orchestra Arturo Toscanini, Teatro Massimo di Palermo Operalaboratorio, Arena di Verona, Orchestra Filarmonica di Torino, Orchestra da Camera di Mantova, I Pomeriggi Musicali, Orchestra Sinfonica di Milano Giuseppe Verdi, Teatro Comunale di Bologna.